-Using Your Head: Common Sense is Key to Sports Safety
+Using Your Head: Safety in Sports

 Fall sports are in full swing and for many young athletes, bumps, bruises and the occasional broken bone are considered part of the game.
 Fortunately, life-threatening injuries are rare.
 But, when they happen, parents pause to consider what’s best for their child.